CyberTrainingUSAF/Powershell_Training/07_MultiTasking_background_Jobs/01_Multi_tasking_windows_powershell.md

+<a href="https://github.com/CyberTrainingUSAF/Powershell_Training/blob/master/00-Table-of-Contents.md" > Return to TOC </a>

+---

 ## Multitasking Windows PowerShell
-What You’ll Learn in This section :

 You may have noticed in your Windows PowerShell practice thus far that you temporarily lose control over your session when you execute one or more commands.
 This behavior is by design; you give the shell a set of instructions, and it goes about its business until it’s finished, after which you get your prompt back.

 Wouldn’t it be nice to send commands to PowerShell to process in the background?
 Think of how this would enhance your productivity!
 You send a script to the shell, get your prompt back, and then you’re free to, say, send another script to the shell.

-Of course, you could spawn multiple Windows PowerShell sessions to do this, but as it turns out, this approach is unnecessary.
+Naturally, you could spawn multiple Windows PowerShell sessions to do this, but as it turns out, this approach is unnecessary.

 Windows PowerShell includes a built-in job architecture that enables us to get PowerShell truly multitasking.
 By the end of this section, you’ll understand all about how the jobs system works.

+---

-INVESTIGATING THE POWERSHELL JOB ARCHITECTURE
+**INVESTIGATING THE POWERSHELL JOB ARCHITECTURE**

 The UNIX/Linux operating system family has long had the ability to send shell commands to the background for “behind the scenes” processing.
 Thanks to the Windows PowerShell team, we now also have this ability.

-Let’s begin by seeing what job-related cmdlets are available to us:
+* Let’s begin by seeing what job-related cmdlets are available to us:

 ```powershell